-Customers are connecting to banks and credit unions online with increasing frequency, and it’s becoming more important for FI websites to stand out from the competition.
+Customers are connecting to banks and credit unions online with increasing frequency, so it’s essential that your website stands out from the competition.
 Luckily, it’s becoming easier for banks and credit unions of all sizes to have beautifully-designed websites that function effectively.
 We’re showcasing a few of our current favorites below.
-Read on to learn why these websites are so impressive.
+Read on to discover some of the top banking websites.

 Alliant Credit Union

 This is one of our top picks for a good reason.
 From the moment you arrive on the homepage, this website establishes trust and authority while guiding users to the information they need.
 Clean and simple navigation, clear calls-to-action for members and non-members, an eye-catching monthly payment savings calculator right on the homepage, links to helpful blog articles, real customer testimonials, and ample contact information.
 All these elements work together to create a pleasant and informative experience.

 Delving deeper into the site, we can see that the internal pages maintain the clean and contemporary design of the homepage.
 Each product page is highly-informative and built to convert; from the moment we land on the auto loans page, we’re given four conversion points above the fold (before we scroll further down the page).
 Loan features, a handy calculator, an in-depth description of the application process, rates, frequently asked questions, and customer reviews are used to make each page a comprehensive experience.
 There are a few reasons why so many of the bank websites on this list utilize user reviews, namely the fact that 73% of users have greater trust for a local business that has positive reviews.